willcoliveira/test-resolution/tests/task-3-4/TestsRunnerResolution.md

 2) Create a Readme file telling us how to run it; and
 3) Commit and push those to a folder called **ui-tests** on the public repository you created on **Task 1**.

-## Task 3 and 4: Resolution by William Oliveira
+## Task 3 and 4: Resolution
 ### Code Part - Introduction

 In this current repo you will be able to test Hopin's challenge using [Cypress](https://www.cypress.io/).
 If you need to understand a bit more about Cypress, the API documentation is available [here](https://docs.cypress.io/api/api/table-of-contents.html).

 ##### Dependencies
 As mentioned on [TestEnvironment.md] document.
 The only pre-requisite to run this app is to have npm and Node.js installed in your machine.
 For instructions on how to install, go to https://nodejs.org/en/